Empirical Design in Reinforcement Learning: Comparing the performance of multiple algorithms

 Another common approach is to isolate the precise modification made in the proposed algorithm.
 Perhaps the proposed algorithm introduces a new sampling strategy from replay buffers.
 Instead of comparing against a suite of different learning rules, we can instead make a small number of pairwise comparison between similar algorithms.
 For instance, we can endow DQN and A3C with our proposed replay buffer and perform two pairwise comparisons against the original DQN and A3C respectively.
 We do not care if DQN with the novel replay buffer outperforms A3C with the old replay buffer, as many design variables change between these populations.
 By eliminating several such pairwise comparisons, we can significantly decrease the probability of false negatives and number of samples to detect differences.

 \begin{summary}[Key insights: comparing the performance of multiple algorithms]{}

-\begin{enumerate}[leftmargin=7pt] \item Be aware of your designer bias.
+\begin{enumerate}[leftmargin=7pt] \item Remember, the seed is NOT a tuneable hyperparameter. \item Be aware of your designer bias.
 Ultimately, you want to avoid misleading yourself, as well as the rest of the community. \item Consider the use of baselines (e.g., random, oracle) to contextualize performance. \item The purpose of comparing to an algorithm is primarily to show that your new approach resolves the issues that you claim it does.
 It is difficult to claim that you have a generally better algorithm only using performance across several environments.
 Design experiments to provide insights rather than state-of-the-art claims. \item We can leverage paired comparisons between algorithms, to reduce variability and make statistically sound conclusions with fewer runs. \item Statistical intervals---confidence intervals and tolerance intervals---provide a more interpretable alternative to hypothesis tests, when comparing two algorithms.
 By reporting intervals, we provide both a sense of effect size and an estimated error rate. \item Consider setting the random seed for the environment and agent separately.
-This \emph{repeated measures} empirical design allows us to control for stochasticity in the agent (e.g., neural network initialization) separately from environment stochasticity (e.g., start state), ensuring pairwise comparisons share more similarities. {Remember, the seed is NOT a tuneable hyperparameter.} \item Comparing more than two algorithms requires more care, and we can run into \emph{multiple comparisons} issues.
-Err on the side of designing experiments where a more focused questions is asked, comparing a smaller number of algorithms. \end{enumerate} \end{summary}
+This \emph{repeated measures} empirical design allows us to control for stochasticity in the agent (e.g., neural network initialization) separately from environment stochasticity (e.g., start state), ensuring pairwise comparisons share more similarities. \item Comparing more than two algorithms requires more care, and we can run into \emph{multiple comparisons} issues.
+Err on the side of designing experiments where a more focused questions is asked ({\em i.e., scientific testing}) comparing a smaller number of algorithms. \end{enumerate} \end{summary}

 \biblio